panzerdp/dmitripavlutin.com/content/posts/066-access-properties/index.md

 ---
 title: '3 Ways To Access Object Properties in JavaScript'
-description: 'You can access object properties in JavaScript using dot or square brackets property accessors, or using object destructuring.'
+description: 'An object property in JavaScript is accessed in 3 ways: using dot property accessor, square brackets property accessor, or object destructuring.'
 published: '2020-02-05T10:25Z'
 modified: '2020-02-05T10:25Z'
 thumbnail: './images/access-object-properties-2.png'